tomslee/airbnb-data-collection/README.md

 The airbnb.py script works with a PostgreSQL database.
 You need to have the PostGIS extension installed.
 The schema is in the file `postgresql/schema_current.sql`.
 You need to run that file to create the database tables to start with (assuming both your user and database are named `airbnb`).

-To run the Airbnb Data Collection with docker please check: [Run Airbnb data collection with Docker](docker/README.md)

 For example, if you use psql: